apacheignite/documentation/sql/indexes.md

   "title": "Annotation Based Configuration"
 }
 [/block]
 Indexes, as well as queryable fields, can be configured from code with the usage of `@QuerySqlField` annotation.

-As shown in the example below, desired fields should be marked with this annotation in advance.
+As shown in the example below, desired fields should be marked with this annotation.
 [block:code]
 {
   "codes": [